-About a month ago, Google Blogoscoped wrote of a link bomb that pushed UK prime minister Tony Blair's official biography to number one in a search for liar on Google.
-That is, if you use Google UK.
-Do the same exact search on Google.com, and the biography currently ranks fifth.
+About a month ago, Google Blogoscoped wrote of a link bomb that pushed UK prime minister Tony Blair’s

 search "The Web" option at Google UK.
 In short, a search across the entire web at Google UK is not equal to a search across the entire web at Google’s flagship Google.com

 This isn’t a Google-specific issue.
 The liar query underscores a big change that’s snuck up on search users of several major search engines over the past year.
 Search

 looks at how and why these changes have happened, ranging from mirroring and censorship issues to specific ranking differences that are done in hopes of bettering the user

 Overall, I understand and can even applaud the desire to try and help users in a particular country get better results.
 But I think better disclosure that skewing is

 I’d also like to see all the major search engines ensure that if you go to a particular country-specific edition, regardless of where you are at, you see the same thing.

 In other words, everyone who goes to Google UK should see the same thing, regardless of whether they are in the UK or not.
 The same for those going to Google US (FYI,

 countries, when at a particular search engine, you should be able to say so.
 As an American who lives outside the US, I still have an interest in US-targeted ads.
 I’m hardly

 My extended article on this topics for Search Engine Watch members is here.